 The rent to own retailer Brighthouse has collapsed into administration.
 Caversham Finance Limited, trading as Brighthouse, is owned by private equity firm Apollo Management.

 The company which has stores across Scotland is synonymous with high-interest borrowing that targets the most financially vulnerable with essential household goods from washing machines, beds, sofas and televisions – in what’s known as a rent-to-own credit lending arrangement.

-However many debt charities accept that while the sight of disappearing Brighthouses from our Scottish high streets is not widely regarded as any great loss, the unfortunate reality is that they were providing a vital service for people who have no access to adequate lending facilities.
+However many debt charities and Scottish debt help companies accept that while the sight of disappearing Brighthouses from our Scottish high streets is not widely regarded as any great loss, the unfortunate reality is that they were providing a vital service for people who have no access to adequate lending facilities.

 Trust Deed Scotland® advised that “The business model of rent-to-own retailers and in particular Brighthouse, is damaging to Scotland’s most vulnerable people who ultimately end up paying way more than they needed to, for basic household goods.”

 “Using credit-risk modelling, these people are deemed to be riskier and therefore more likely to pay more than a person of reasonable creditworthiness.”